ST. PAUL ON CONVERSION

 And if you are Christ's, then you are Abraham's offspring,

 heirs according to promise.

-The Greek expression Χριστὰν ἐνεδύσασθε means put on Christ or clothed yourself with Christ.18 The verb is the aorist middle of ἐνδύω, which means I put on or clothe, but also indicates the transmission of charactistics or virtues.19 This is symbolic for sonship or heirship:
+The Greek verb enduw - ἐνδύω means I put on or clothe.18 To "clothe oneself with Christ" indicates the transmission of charactistics or virtues.19 This is symbolic for sonship or heirship: